emilyvertosick/Statistics-Course/docs/09-answers.md

 ##              0.2647059
 ```

-Only about a quarter of the patients are women, and the binomial test gives a p value of 0.009, suggesting that men are over-represented in this trial.
+Only about a quarter of the patients are women, and the binomial test gives a p-value of 0.009, suggesting that men are over-represented in this trial.
 But is this important?

 ```r